 hi my daughter's computer is giving her this message can anyone help: at the login page it says the "login reader is failing to start" Any ideas??

 I have over 1200 unread messages in my Hotmail account.
 Whenever it gets to 1500 or so, I start deleting, but there are those messages (ones I've read) that I want to keep.
-Finally, I realized it is time I...
+Finally, I realized it is time I learn how to create a folder so I can get better organized.
+So tonight I...